How Does Penetration Testing in Software Development Help Detect Threats and Bugs?

 9. Traffic Analysis Tools

-Traffic analysis tools like Wireshark and Tcpdump are utilized to catch and examine network traffic in real-time.
+Traffic analysis tools like Wireshark and tcpdump are utilized to catch and examine network traffic in real-time.
 These tools with software penetration testing give profound parcel assessment capacities, permitting penetration analyzers to investigate network conventions, recognize abnormalities, and distinguish potential security dangers.

 10. Custom Scripts and Exploits